 - complies with the restriction on connections with Government officials (described below); and

 - is otherwise eligible to participate in the program.

 A company with a Main Street loan may:

 - repay a line of credit (including a credit card) in the normal course of business usage for such line of credit;

 - take on and pay additional debt obligations required in the normal course of business and on standard terms as long as the debt is of equal or lower priority than the Main Street loan;

 - refinance maturing debt; and

-- a company receiving a Priority program loan may, at the origination of a loan, refinance existing debt owed to a lender that is not an eligible lender.
+- a company receiving a Priority program loan (but not other program loans) may, at the origination of a loan, refinance existing debt owed to a lender that is not an eligible lender.

 Federal Reserve FAQs

 Term sheet: Main Street New Loan Facility (PDF)